 Brown Sugar Threats

-.
-Often brown sugar abusers will develop a dependency on the drug, and as a result they begin having extreme withdrawal symptoms only a few hours after use.
+Brown sugar threats are analogous to many of the dangers presented by heroin.
+Often brown sugar abusers will develop a dependency on the drug, and as a result, they begin having extreme withdrawal symptoms only a few hours after use.

 Specifically, some of the threats surrounding brown sugar abuse are:

 As you can see, brown sugar takes a toll on the body.
-And with anything that effects you in this way, it will have a number of negative effects on the body.
+And with anything that affects you in this way, it will have a number of negative effects on the body.

 Uses in India

 (the derivative of brown sugar) more than any other country in Southern Asia.
 According to a UN report

 , “One million heroin addicts are registered in India, and unofficially there are as many as five million.”
 Brown sugar accounts for much of this heroin use.